-Founder, Author, Web Admin
+Owner, Founder, Author, Web Admin, Producer

 I grew up going to Christian schools, saying the Lord’s prayer daily, singing hymns, and to start, I never questioned anything.
 The more I learned about Christianity the more questions it raised that were unanswered.
-Eventually I lost my faith in Christianity but as with most theists, rather than embracing atheism I clung to the ideology there was “something” out there.
-I explored a number of different religions, and found I quite liked the pagan ones.
+Eventually, I lost my faith in Christianity but as with most theists, rather than embracing atheism, I clung to the ideology there was “something” out there.
+I explored a number of different religions and found I quite liked the pagan ones.

-As I dug in to all of these religions I found a distinct lack of evidence to back up any claims, and so many seemed to steal stories from each other and rebrand them.
+As I dug into all of these religions I found a distinct lack of evidence to back up any claims, and so many seemed to steal stories from each other and rebrand them.

-I found I quite enjoyed debating with him; it encouraged me research his claims and the science that would either back up or debunk it.
+I found I quite enjoyed debating with him; it encouraged me to research his claims and the science that would either back up or debunk it.
 My mind was on fire, I was learning so much.
-I became addicted and found groups on Facebook I could debate in too, although eventually I found the debate largely fruitless.
+I became addicted and found groups on Facebook I could debate in too, although eventually, I found the debate largely fruitless.

 Even so, I learned about the atrocities that happened around the world in the name of religion.
 The bigotry and hate that spawned from it.
 And also learned of other things such as the anti-vaccination movement.
 I felt compelled to speak out against these things.
 How people could use a baseless belief or hearsay to do and say terrible things and feel justified mortified me.

 The more I have learned both scientifically and philosophically I have come to dislike terms and definitions like “lack of belief in gods“.
-I do not believe god(s) exist and am happy to discuss my reasoning.
+I believe gods do not exist and am happy to discuss my reasoning.

 Davidian’s Personal Goals on Answers in Reason